About the Alumni Office

 As an LCCA Alumni member you will have access to college library resources.

 Alumni who wish to organise an exhibition or show to promote their work, are able to use the Gallery space, subject to availability and booking.
+For events organised after 6 pm or during weekend, there is a supervisory fee applied.

 Careers advice and support